Elizabeth Hargrave

 Elizabeth Hargrave is an American game designer.
 She has designed several games, including Wingspan, which won the 2019 Kennerspiel des Jahres for best connoisseur game of the year, Tussie-Mussie and Mariposas.

-Biography
+Early life, education and early career

-Hargrave grew up in Florida, with her father being a biochemist.
+Hargrave grew up in Florida.
+Her father, Paul Hargrave, was a biochemist.
 Growing up, she played games with her family, particularly Scrabble and hearts, and played gin rummy in high school.

-In 1994, Hargrave graduated from Brown University.
-She went on to earn her Master's in Public Affairs from the Lyndon B. Johnson School of Public Affairs.

-After earning a master’s degree in public affairs, Hargrave worked for many years in Washington, DC, first at the Department of Health and Human Services and later as a public policy analyst at the University of Chicago's National Opinion Research Center.
-Her policy research included prescription drug policy, and work on a report to the U.S. Congress by the Medicare Payment Advisory Commission.
+In 1994, she graduated from Brown University, and she went on to earn her Master's in Public Affairs from the Lyndon B. Johnson School of Public Affairs.
+Following this, Hargrave worked for many years in Washington, DC, first at the Department of Health and Human Services, then for US Senator Tom Daschle, and later as a public policy analyst at the University of Chicago's National Opinion Research Center.
+Her policy research included prescription drug policy, and work for the Medicare Payment Advisory Commission.
 Hargrave was featured in a US News Money article discussing the U.S. 2012 Medicare Part D Plan.
+She was described by the New York Times as "a spreadsheet geek".

+Board game design

+Meeting regularly with others from the Washington, DC area to play board games, Hargrave got the idea to start designing games based on themes from nature in 2014 at one such event, according to Audubon: To another interviewer, Hargrave explained she felt "there were too many games about castles and space, and not enough games about things I’m interested in.
+So I decided to make a game about something I cared about."
+Hargrave designed Wingspan using online data from the Cornell Lab of Ornithology and from the National Audubon Society.
+She describes the game as "a card-based engine-building game about bringing birds into a nature preserve."
+Hargrave pitched the game (then called "Bring in the Birds") to three different publishers at Gen Con in 2016; it was bought by Stonemaier Games.
+Published in 2019, the game sold 44,000 copies worldwide over three printings in its first two months of release, with the publisher issuing a public apology for not having more copies available.
+Wingspan received critical acclaim for its theme, component quality, accessibility, and gameplay.
+It also won the 2019 Kennerspiel des Jahres for best connoisseur game of the year.